hydrusnetwork/hydrus/docs/running_from_source.md

 !!! note "Qt compatibility"

-    If you run into trouble running newer versions of Qt6 on Linux, often with an XCB-related error such as `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.`, try installing the packages `libicu-dev` and `libxcb-cursor-dev`.
-With `apt` that will be:

-    If you run into trouble running newer versions of Qt6, some users have fixed it by installing one or more of these additional packages:
+    If the program fails to run, and from terminal it says something like this:

+    `qt.qpa.plugin: From 6.5.0, xcb-cursor0 or libxcb-cursor0 is needed to load the Qt xcb platform plugin`

+    Then Qt6 may need a couple additional packages:

     * `libicu-dev`
     * `libxcb-cursor-dev`
-    * `libgthread`

-    With `apt` that will be:
+    With `apt`, that will be:

-    * `sudo apt-get install libicu-dev`
+    * `sudo apt install libicu-dev`
-    * `sudo apt-get install libxcb-cursor-dev`
+    * `sudo apt install libxcb-cursor-dev`
-    * `sudo apt-get install libgthread2.0-0`

     Or check your OS's package manager.

-    If you still have trouble with the default Qt6 version, check the advanced requirements.txts in `install_dir/static/requirements/advanced`.
-There should be several older version examples you can explore, and you can also work off these lists: [PySide6](https://pypi.org/project/PySide6/#history) [PyQt6](https://pypi.org/project/PyQt6/#history)
+    If you still have trouble with the default Qt6 version, try running setup_venv again and choose a different version.
+There are several to choose from, including (w)riting a custom version.
+Check the advanced requirements.txts files in `install_dir/static/requirements/advanced` for more info, and you can also work off this list: [PySide6](https://pypi.org/project/PySide6/#history)

-    If your OS is very old (and thus you are stuck on older python), you may only be able to run Qt5, in which case you cannot run modern hydrus, sorry!
-You could try v578, as above in the Windows 7 note.

 ### mpv { id="mpv" }